Zach Collins NBA Preview vs. the Suns

-Zach Collins and his San Antonio Spurs teammates will face the Phoenix Suns on Tuesday at 10:00 PM ET.
+The San Antonio Spurs, Zach Collins included, match up versus the Phoenix Suns on Thursday at 10:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-In this article we will look at Collins' prop bets, using stats to help you make good picks.
+In this article we will break down Collins' prop bets, using stats to help you make good selections.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.